rpvschaik/GettingAndCleaningData/README.md

 The **run_analysis.R** script has been created as an assignment for the [Getting and Cleaning Data](https://class.coursera.org/getdata-013) on Coursera.

 The script downloads data from an expirement where persons did a number of activities while wearing a smartphone.
-The result of the script is a tidy data set with the mean of a selection of measurements per combination of person (subject) and activity,
+The result of the script is a tidy data set with the mean of a selection of measurements per combination of person (subject) and activity.

 Please note:
 The script will create a "data" folder in your working directory if it doesn't already exist and download the necessary data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones .